Helping Pets Live Healthier, Thinner Lives: AAHA Nutritional Assessment Guidelines

 - Adulteration10, like the melamine tragedy (for more information on the melamine tragedy, visit the CVM web page at: http://www.fda.gov/AnimalVeterinary/SafetyHealth/RecallsWithdrawals/ucm129575.htm),

 - Contamination with disease-causing bacteria or fungi, and

-- Nutrient imbalances, such as the recent pet food recalls on thiamine-deficient diets and diets containing too much Vitamin D.
+- Nutrient imbalances, such as the past pet food recalls on thiamine-deficient diets and diets containing too much Vitamin D.

 - Feeding Management and Environmental Factors